Vladislav-Jovanov/Mayfly_Atlas_Scientific_data_logger/README.md

 ```
 // Data Header
-#define   DATA_HEADER Sampling Feature UUID: v[sampling feature UUID],,,\r\nSensor Name:,Maxim_DS18B20,EnviroDIY_Mayfly Data Logger,EnviroDIY_Mayfly Data Logger\r\nVariable Name:,Temperature_C,Battery_Voltage,Board_Temp_C\r\nResult Unit:,degreeCelsius,volt,degreeCelsius\r\nResult UUID:,[variable 1 UUID],[variable 1 UUID],[variable 1 UUID]\r\nDate and Time in UTC-5,Temperature,Battery voltage,Temperature
+#define   DATA_HEADER Sampling Feature UUID: [sampling feature UUID],,,\r\nSensor Name:,Maxim_DS18B20,EnviroDIY_Mayfly Data Logger,EnviroDIY_Mayfly Data Logger\r\nVariable Name:,Temperature_C,Battery_Voltage,Board_Temp_C\r\nResult Unit:,degreeCelsius,volt,degreeCelsius\r\nResult UUID:,[variable 1 UUID],[variable 1 UUID],[variable 1 UUID]\r\nDate and Time in UTC-5,Temperature,Battery voltage,Temperature
 ```

 This is the header information for the values that will be written to the SD card.
-For now, we will keep it as it is, but you will need to change the UUID codes in the braces `[ ]` when [adding your sensors](https://wikiwatershed.org/help/sensor-help/sharing-sensor-data/#sensor-data) to MonitorMyWatershed.
+For now, we will keep it as it is, but you will need to change the UUID codes in (and including) the braces `[ ]` when [adding your sensors](https://wikiwatershed.org/help/sensor-help/sharing-sensor-data/#sensor-data) to MonitorMyWatershed.

 If you do not plan to upload your data to MonitorMyWatershed.org, you can leave these values as they are, but the must stay in this order unless you make further changes to the sketch.